Preparation & Formatting Requirements

 To ease the burden of the submission process, we permit authors to upload the entire submission (minus a cover letter) as a single file, with pages numbered, in Word or PDF.
 Tables and figures may either be placed within the body of the manuscript or presented separately at the end.
 Authors must ensure that all elements are clearly legible for editors and peer reviewers.
 Alternatively, authors may upload individual files (cover letter, manuscript, figures, etc.) separately.
 All files should be labeled with appropriate and descriptive names (e.g., SmithText.doc, Fig1.eps, Table1.doc).
 The system will build a single PDF of the submission from the uploaded files.
 Regardless of how files are uploaded at this stage, all essential components of a manuscript are still required.
 See Manuscript section, above

-The Journal sends a notification providing details of the submission to every individual named as an author upon receipt of every new submission.
+The Journal sends a notification to every individual named as an author upon receipt of every new submission.
+This email provides details of the submission, including the full author list and the text of both the acknowledgments and disclosures sections.
 This policy requires valid email addresses for all coauthors, which must be supplied at submission; institutional email addresses are strongly preferred.
 When a consortium/group is named as an author, this group must be entered as an author at the relevant screen.
 An email address for the primary contact/principal investigator of the consortium/group should be supplied.
 The named individual should be someone responsible for the consortium/group and must be a member of this group.

 For all new submissions (except Commentaries and Correspondence), authors are required to provide the full names and contact information (affiliation and email) of 6 individuals who are especially qualified to referee the work and would not have a conflict of interest in reviewing the manuscript.
 Affiliations of the suggested referees should all be different, and none should share an affiliation with any of the authors.
 Editors are not appropriate to suggest as a reviewer.
 Authors are also permitted to identify reviewers who should be excluded from reviewing their work, but final peer reviewer selections remain at the editors' discretion.